License to Argue

 The idea draws inspiration from a long tradition of epistemological tools that have sought to design debates to be inherently truth- and welfare-seeking.

 In ancient Indic debates, known as shaastrarth, there was a similar tradition called purva paksha, which translates to “the previous position.”
-In an idealized form of this debate, each participant was expected to demonstrate a thorough understanding of the prior position presented by the opponent, to the extent that their opponent was satisfied and felt well-represented, and then build their response argument from it by adding to, removing, reprioritizing, etc. the elements of the prior argument.
+In an idealized form of this debate, each participant was expected to demonstrate a thorough understanding of their opponent’s position to prove their qualification.

 Ultimately, we believe discourse shaped by this simple (yet difficult) practice can result in arguments that are rich, valuable and impactful - both for the writers themselves, and the readers who encounter their thought process.

-If there’s an issue you care about, we encourage you to give this a shot!
+If there’s an issue you care about, we encourage you to give this a shot—it’s a valuable growth experience.
 Send us a pitch at editorialboard@tuskandquill.org.